pkalivas/radiate/docs/selectors.md

 >
 >   * `num`: usize - The number of individuals to compete in each tournament.

 The `TournamentSelector` is a selection strategy that selects individuals from the population by holding a series of tournaments.
-In each tournament, a random subset of individuals is selected, and the fittest individual from that subset is chosen.
+In each tournament, a random subset of size `num` of individuals is selected, and the fittest individual from that subset is chosen.
 This can help to maintain diversity in the population and prevent premature convergence by allowing weaker individuals to be selected occasionally.

 Create a new `TournamentSelector` with a tournament size of 3
 ```rust